Families In Wild Multimedia: A Multimodal Database for Recognizing Kinship: Benchmarks

-To adapt this for the notion of a gallery, the settings are set for \emph{gallery adaptation}: train a similarity function $s(P, G)$ from a probe $P$ to gallery $G$.
-A gallery of templates $G=\{X_1, X_2, \dots, X_m\}$, set such that all pairs are used to train the \ac{svm} (\ie the scoring function $s(P, X_i)$).
+The protocols are set for \emph{gallery adaptation}: train a similarity function $s(P, G)$ from a probe $P$ to gallery $G$.
+A gallery of templates $G=\{X_1, X_2, \dots, X_m\}$ are used to train the \ac{svm} (\ie the scoring function $s(P, X_i)$).
 The difference between \emph{probe adaptation} and \emph{gallery adaptation} is in the negative sets.
-Along with the sample per subject trained against for \emph{probe adaptation}, \emph{global adaptation} samples all other templates in $G$ as additional negatives.
+Along with the sample per subject trained against for \emph{probe adaptation}, \emph{global adaptation} samples all other templates in $G$ as added negatives.
 Again, $N_{+} << N_{-}$.
-Nonetheless, the class imbalance for all cases is handled via class-weighted hinge-loss in Eq~\ref{eq:hinge}, with $\lambda_{+}=C\frac{N_{+} + N_{-}}{2N_{+}}$ and $\lambda_{-}=C\frac{N_{+} + N_{-}}{2N_{-}}$ (\ie inversely proportionate to class frequency).
+The class imbalance is handled via class-weighted hinge-loss in Eq~\ref{eq:hinge}, with $\lambda_{+}=\lambda\frac{N_{+} + N_{-}}{2N_{+}}$, $\lambda_{-}=\lambda\frac{N_{+} + N_{-}}{2N_{-}}$, which are regularization constants inversely proportionate to class frequency.
+The constant $\lambda$ trades-off between the regularization and loss, which we set to 10 as in earlier work~\cite{whitelam2017iarpa}.